Indiana Roads - US 31/SR 933/US 20

 SB on the north side of Indianapolis.
 Keystone Ave. was SR 431 back when the sign was constructed, so the street name is a patch over a blank space instead of button copy.
 It surprises me that US 31 is in button copy on the sign (i.e., it fits properly and the SOUTH is button copy), because it was one of the last routes pulled out of Indianapolis and there are traces of the rollback on several I-465 signs.

-Another Peru photo just a bit south of the previous one, NB at Business US 31 (i.e., not Business SR 31).
+NB at Business US 31 in Peru (i.e., not Business SR 31).
 This is a spur as opposed to a loop, never part of the mainline and never returning to it.

 US 31 NB/US 20 WB around South Bend.
 At least the left sign is button copy, and I'd bet the one on the right (former US 20 EB before the bypass was built) is as well.
 Which leaves the middle one - not sure what it's made out of, not sure what's missing on the right.
 Notice the black-background shield on the little green sign to the left.
 I almost missed it.